florestefano1975/comfyui-prompt-composer/README.md

 - Individual nodes can be chained together, in any order.
 - All _text_outs_ are simple text strings.
 You can also use nodes with other plugins.
-- Slider weights set to 0 deactivate the concatenation of the related text.
-Useful for temporarily disabling a portion of text.
 - Slider weights set to 1 do not encapsulate the related text in parentheses ().

 ## Customization